-Edward Snowden Tweeted That The People Behind India's Controversial Biometric System Should Be Arrested
+Edward Snowden Defended The Journalist Who's Under Attack For Exposing The Privacy Holes In India's Biometric ID Program

 A UIDAI spokesperson did not respond to BuzzFeed News' request for comment.

-The legal complaint against Khaira sparked outrage in India, with critics saying that the government was attempting to muzzle the press.
+The legal complaint against Khaira sparked outrage in India, with critics saying the government was attempting to muzzle the press.
 Local journalists in Jalandhar, Khaira's home city, held a protest march on Monday.

 Last year the country slipped three points from the previous year on the World Press Freedom Index and ranks 136.

-The UIDAI reacted to the backlash by saying that the agency respected freedom of press.
+The UIDAI reacted to the backlash by saying the agency respected freedom of press.

-Ravi Shankar Prasad, India’s Information and Technology minister, doubled down on the government’s commitment to freedom of the press.
+Ravi Shankar Prasad, India’s information and technology minister, doubled down on the government’s commitment to freedom of press.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.